Mortlake Avenue of Honour

 To ensure this important memorial continues to stand, Moyne Shire Council, in partnership with the Mortlake RSL, the local community, and Heritage Victoria, is replanting the Avenue with Holm Oaks (Quercus ilex), a hardy evergreen species.

-Stage 1 preparation is underway, with the planting of 127 Holm Oaks in the World War I section scheduled for Spring 2025 in line with Heritage Permit conditions.
+Stage 1 preparation is underway, with the planting of 127 Holm Oaks in the World War I section scheduled for Monday 6 October 2025 in line with Heritage Permit conditions.
 A community ceremony will be held post planting and tree establishment, inviting families of those that served and community members to participate in reinstating individual name plaques, continuing the tradition of honour and remembrance.

 Mortlake Avenue of Honour replacement trees, as at March 2025